 Digital chaos inhibits knowledge and information management because the work is scattered across multiple channels.
 Managers and teams still struggle to see what’s really going on, so they send messages or even worse, schedule a meeting.
 Our attention is already spread dangerously thin.

 What’s even more concerning is preparing the next generation for the workforce.
-They’re already suffering from a rapid decline in their ability to concentrate so if information workers are already wasting around 4.5 hours per week looking for information, how much time is being lost checking all those notifications and digital interruptions?
+They’re already suffering from a rapid decline in their ability to concentrate.
+So if information workers are already wasting around 4.5 hours per week looking for information, how much time is being lost checking all those notifications and digital interruptions?

 What's the solution to end this 'digital chaos'?

 The answer was simple but the solution proved elusive.
-It took a lot of trial and error, quite simply because what we were trying to build hasn’t been done before.
+It took a lot of trial and error, quite simply because what we were trying to build hadn’t been done before.
 We wanted to get information, people and work into a single smart platform that would allow the user to control what they get notified about, and by whom.

-Find more about a super platform that solves all of these problems and simplifies the flow of day to day business in our latest eBook.
+Find more about a super-platform that solves all of these problems and simplifies the flow of day to day business in our latest eBook.

 Grab it now, it's free!